UnrealEngineHTML5/Documentation/Platforms/HTML5/HowTo/README.4.faq.UE4.HTML5.md

 make sure your existing development platform isn't broken. try to:
 [Package a Sample BluePrint Project](README.0.building.UE4.Editor.md#package-a-sample-blueprint-project) first.

-and then finally, try to: [XXX package a UE4 sample project for HTML5]()
+and then finally, try to: [package a UE4 sample project for HTML5](README.1.emscripten.UE4.HTML5.md#package-a-sample-blueprint-project-for-html5)

 * * *